How to draw on the iPad: your guide to getting started

 How to connect Apple Pencil 2: To pair the newer Apple Pencil 2 with a compatible iPad, all you have to do is connect the pencil to the magnetic connector on the right-hand side of the iPad.
 Make sure Bluetooth is turned on in the iPad settings.
 Connecting the Pencil 2 to this strip will also charge it.

-Five of the best drawing apps for iPad:
+Five of the best iPad drawing apps:

-• Affinity Designer - Almost limitless tools for design, branding and art.
+- Affinity Designer - almost limitless tools for design, branding and art.

-• Autodesk Sketchbook – An approachable and easy app for artists.
+- Autodesk Sketchbook – an approachable and easy app for artists.

 Load up your drawing app of choice, or just the basic Notes app, and spend some time experimenting with different pressure levels.
 What are the thickest and thinnest lines you can draw – and how precise can you get in between?
 You want this to become an intuitive process, so you have a distinct sense of the quality of lines that different pressure levels will produce.

-One thing that can take a little getting used to when you’re drawing on a tablet is the clever palm rejection technology.
+One thing that can take a little getting used to when you’re drawing on an iPad is the clever palm rejection technology.
 This feature allows you to rest your hand on the screen while drawing, meaning you don’t need to do the awkward hover of the hand above the screen when you’re drawing.
 This is something you’ll commonly see new or inexperienced iPad artists doing, as they’re just finding it hard to latch onto the idea that they can touch the iPad screen without affecting what’s on it.

 Get used to the palm rejection feature, and remember that you really can treat your iPad screen just like a piece of paper.
 It makes the whole experience so much easier and more intuitive – not to mention less tiring.